A Preference for Cold Dark Matter over Superfluid Dark Matter in Local Milky Way Data

 For the SFDM scenario, the total acceleration is a sum of three contributions, as summarized in \Eq{eq:a_tot}.
 The baryonic acceleration, $\vec{a}_b$, is computed by assuming a density distribution for the stars and gas in the MW, which we model as a stellar bulge, stellar disk, and gas disk.
 The stellar bulge follows a Hernquist profile~\cite{Hernquist:1990be} with fixed scale radius of 600~pc,\footnote{Because the bulge scale radius is $\mathcal{O}(\kpc)$~\cite{Bland-Hawthorn:2016aaa} and we only consider observational constraints at Galactocentric radii beyond $R\gtrsim 5~\kpc$, the analysis is only weakly dependent on its value.} while the stellar and gas disks each follow a double-exponential density profile.
 We treat the mass of the bulge, the scale length of the stellar disk, as well as the scale heights and overall normalizations of both disks as free parameters.
 The scale length of the gas disk is fixed to twice that of the stellar disk~\cite{2008gady.book.....B,Bovy:2013raa}.

 Given a model of the baryonic distribution, one can then use Eqs.~(\ref{eq:phonon_accel_1})-(\ref{eq:phonon_approx}) to obtain the phonon-mediated acceleration $\vec{a}_{\rm ph}$, which depends on the free parameters $\rhobar$, $\abar$, and $\azero$ (see Appendix~\ref{sec:superfluid_review}).
 The DM acceleration, $\vec{a}_{\rm dm}$, for the SFDM model is obtained from the Poisson equation together with the solution to \Eq{eq:rhosf}.
-For the CDM scenario, the acceleration is obtained assuming a spherical generalized Navarro-Frenk-White (NFW) density profile~\cite{Navarro:2008kc}, where the normalization, scale radius and inner slope are treated as free parameters.
+For the CDM scenario, the acceleration is obtained assuming a spherical generalized Navarro-Frenk-White (NFW) density profile~\cite{Navarro:2008kc},\footnote{The results of both this and our previous study~\cite{Lisanti:2018qam} point towards a preference for any model that is able to enhance radial acceleration without enhancing vertical acceleration.
+Therefore, we do not expect that slight variations to the DM profile will significantly affect our conclusions.
+We have also explicitly verified that using a cored profile does not affect our results.} where the normalization, scale radius and inner slope are treated as free parameters.